[−] Event Information

 [−] Participant Information

-All participants will receive a t-shirt, assorted gift bag, food and refreshments.
+All participants will receive a finisher medal, t-shirt, assorted gift bag, food and refreshments.
+Awards will be given in a number of categories dependent on race participation.

 1. Helmets: Helmets must be worn at all times while on your bike.
 This means before, during, and after the bike portion of the event until you reach